HCYT/notionAI/README.md

 This document will introduce you to the members of a Scrum team, including the Scrum Master, the Product Owner, and the development team members.

+### writingPrompt

-- `writingPrompt(prompt, pageTitle, selectedText, pageContent)`: This method takes a type, title, and text as input and returns a result from the Notion API.
+`writingPrompt(prompt, pageTitle, selectedText, pageContent)`: This method takes a type, title, and text as input and returns a result from the Notion API.

 ```
 Brainstorm Ideas - A process of generating a large number of creative ideas or solutions to a problem through group discussion or individual brainstorming.